-Food intolerance does not trigger the immune system and is not life threatening or the same as a food allergy, although it may share similar symptoms.
-For example, a child with a milk allergy must avoid all milk products, while a child who is lactose intolerant (lacking the enzyme to break down natural sugars in milk), but not allergic, may be able to eat small amounts of dairy.
+Food intolerance does not trigger the immune system and is not life threatening or the same as a food allergy, although it may share similar symptoms like diarrhea and stomach pain.
+For example, a child with a milk allergy must avoid all milk products, while a child who has lactose intolerance (lacking the enzyme to break down a natural sugar in milk), may be able to consume small amounts of dairy.

-The National Institute of Allergy and Infectious Diseases reports that five percent of children in the U.S. have a food allergy.
-The most common food allergies in children are milk, eggs, peanuts, tree nuts, soy and wheat.
-These foods, along with fish and shellfish, account for 90 percent of all food allergy reactions (among children and adults).
-While your child may outgrow milk, egg or soy allergies, food allergies to peanuts, tree nuts, fish and shellfish tend to be lifelong.
+It is estimated that 8% of children in the U.S. have a food allergy.
+The most common food allergies in children are milk, eggs, soy, wheat, peanuts and tree nuts.
+These foods, along with fish, crustacean shellfish and sesame account for the majority of all food allergy reactions (among children and adults).
+While your child may outgrow milk, egg, soy or wheat allergies, food allergies to peanuts, tree nuts, fish and shellfish tend to be lifelong.

 Tips for Reducing a Child's Risk of Developing Food Allergies